 Here’s whats-his-name standing proudly outside the Foreign and Commonwealth Office in November, after meeting Mr. Hague:

 In reading between the headlines it’s clear that there is a substantial number of regular citizens who support Assad and are not being fairly represented in life or death.
-Those who have picked up arms to defend their country and the Government are invariably labeled by the media as Militiamen, which although is perhaps an accurate term, brings about negative connotations when written alongside opposition, activists, or the manipulatively named Free Syrian Army.
+Those who have picked up arms to defend their country and government are invariably labelled by the media as “militiamen” or “Assad’s regime forces.”
+When compared to terms like “opposition,” “activists,” or the manipulative Free Syrian Army it’s clear objectivity is not the name of the game.

-Is the point where they pick up a gun, the point where their opinion and death no longer count?
+Is the point where they pick up a gun, the point where their opinion and death no longer counts?

 Nir Rosen a reporter for Al-Jazeera, who spent time with the opposition fighters states :